Looking to create a project schedule, but don't know where to start? Here's a step-by-step guide.

 What is included in a project schedule?
 Project scheduling draws on a wide range of different aspects, and there are many different project scheduling techniques to structure one.
 Project schedules should strike a balance of being simple enough to understand while also having enough detail to be executable.

-PMI outlines the following steps to get an ideal project schedule:
+PMI, in turn, outlines the following steps to get an ideal project schedule:

 A work breakdown structure is the first step in building a project schedule.
 A WBS breaks down the entire project, usually in terms of either project deliverables or functions.